 Predict the Direction

 Your job: decide if a currency pair will go up or down.
 You use chart analysis, market structure, and your strategy to form a view.
-If you think EUR/USD is heading up — you buy it (go long).
-If down — you sell it (go short).
+If you think EUR/USD is heading up.
+You buy it (go long).
+If down.
+You sell it (go short).

 Long = Buy · Short = Sell